Alanyang0816/Images/README.md

 # Images
-Used to link to from wiki.
+Used to link to from wiki on K2 and K3 repos.
+Upload files here and link there.
+Didn't want to upload more files to those repos to simply display how the home page looks...